electric-sql/electric/docs/integrations/drivers/mobile/react-native.md

 ## Usage

-You can use react-native-sqlite-storage with or without the promise API enabled.
-The example below shows using it with promises enabled:
+The example below shows how to use the op-sqlite driver with Electric:

 ```tsx
 import { open as openOPSQLiteConn } from '@op-engineering/op-sqlite'